gandazgul/k8s-infrastructure/README.md

 This will install a fully functioning kubernetes master where you can run all of your services.

 1. Install Fedora 28
+2. Set the hostname, this will be the name of this node
-2. Check out this repo on local machine
+3. Check out this repo on local machine
-3. `scp -r ./k8s-config fedora-ip:~/`
+4. `scp -r ./k8s-config fedora-ip:~/`
-4. `ssh fedora-ip`
+5. `ssh fedora-ip`
-5. `cd k8s-config/ && chmod +x *.sh && ./configMaster.sh`
+6. `cd k8s-config/ && chmod +x *.sh && ./configMaster.sh`
-6. If something fails, reset with `sudo kubeadm reset` and try again, the other commands are repeatable
+7. If something fails, reset with `sudo kubeadm reset` and try again, the other commands are repeatable

 Verify Kubelet that is running with `sudo systemctl status kubelet`